TwoRingSoft/Pippin/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS-lightgrey.svg)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://mit-license.org)

-Pippin is a collection of utilities to quickly prototype iOS apps and simplify working with Cocoa/UIKit API in Swift, as well as XCTest.
-It uses the concepts of [Facade](https://en.wikipedia.org/wiki/Facade_pattern) and [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) to decouple your application code from its dependencies, whether they are the Cocoa frameworks, third-party libraries or hand-rolled modules.
+Pippin is a collection of utilities to scaffold iOS app infrastructure and extend Cocoa/UIKit/XCTest APIs in Swift.
+It uses [Facade](https://en.wikipedia.org/wiki/Facade_pattern) and [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) patterns to decouple your application code from its dependencies, whether they are the Cocoa frameworks, third-party libraries or hand-rolled modules.
 This keeps your app code from changing when your dependencies change, leaving you with a more stable codebase and less noisy revision history.

 ## Try it out